Creswell Crags: Archaeological and paleontological finds

-A bone engraved with a horse's head and other worked bone items along with the remains of a variety of prehistoric animals have been found in excavations since 1876, including hyenas and hippopotami.
+A bone engraved with a horse's head and other worked bone items along with the remains of a variety of prehistoric animals have been found in excavations since 1876.
 The "Ochre Horse" was found on 29 June 1876 at the back of the western chamber in the Robin Hood Cave.
 In 2003, the Ochre Horse was estimated to be between 11,000 and 13,000 years old.